Evan Koster > Hogan Lovells US LLP > New York, United States > Lawyer Profile

 - Industry focus > Energy litigation: oil and gas

-- Industry focus > Energy regulation: conventional power
+- Industry focus > Energy regulation: electric power

 - Industry focus > Energy regulation: oil and gas